YashzAlphaGeek/Rust-React-The-Dockerized-Adventure/README.md

 ### For React Frontend

 - Ensure you have [Node.js](https://nodejs.org/) installed on your machine.
-- Install React and React DOM, along with their type definitions for TypeScript:
+- Install React and React DOM, along with their type definitions for React:
   ```bash
   npm install react react-dom
   npm install --save-dev @types/react @types/react-dom

 ## Running the Rust Service

 To run the Rust service: